shopware5/devdocs/source/blog/_posts/2015-10-02-what-is-an-item.md

 perhaps show them in the Shopware frontend with an easy template modification.

-Attributes can also be additional fields for developers, that (perhaps) will not be shown in the backend / frontend at all.
+Attributes can also be additional fields for developers, that (perhaps) will not be shown in the back office / frontend at all.
 In those cases developers will store technical information like "abo commerce ID" or "bundle ID", that are not directly relevant for the shop owner - but relevant for a plugin.